Mtiass/holbertonschool-AirBnB_clone/README.md

   <img src="https://i.imgur.com/TsuYBxr.png">
 </p>

+## File Structure

+The project is organized into the following directories and files:

+- `console.py` - The entry point of the command interpreter for the console component.

+- `models/` - Contains the classes, such as `BaseModel`, `User`, `State`, `City`, `Amenity`, `Place`, and `Review`.

+- `models/engine/` - Contains the `file_storage.py` file, which handles the
+  serialization and deserialization of objects to and from JSON files.

+- `tests/` - Contains unit tests for the application.

 ## Usage
 * All files are interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
 * All code use the PEP 8 style (version 2.7.*)